spatie/laravel-permission/docs/advanced-usage/uuid.md

 +            'model_morph_key' => 'model_uuid',
         ],
 ```
-- If you extend the models into your app, be sure to list those models in your configuration file.
+- If you extend the models into your app, be sure to list those models in your `permissions.php` configuration file.
 See the Extending section of the documentation and the Models section below.

 ## Models
 If you want all the role/permission objects to have a UUID instead of an integer, you will need to Extend the default Role and Permission models into your own namespace in order to set some specific properties.
-(See the Extending section of the docs, where it explains requirements of Extending, as well as the configuration settings you need to update.)
+(See the Extending section of the docs, where it explains requirements of Extending, as well as the `permissions.php` configuration settings you need to update.)

 Examples: